facjure/replify/README.md

 Replify
 =======

-A _fast_ Clojure/Clojurescript REPL and a minimalist build tool in a jar.
+A _fast_ Clojure/Clojurescript REPL and a minimalist build tool, as a standalone jar.

 ## Rationale